ijmccallum/myWebsite/Articles/the_sencha_insights_website.md

 After working at Swarm for a few months this was my first big (solo) project and a huge milestone in my professional development.
 The sites I had built up until this point had all been WordPress themes using a fairly simple production process: edit the php / front end code, run the server.
 Easy.
 The Sencha site was slightly more complex.

 It runs on NodeJS using KeystoneJS as the back end, a very young CMS which is still in development.
 The theme was translated from HTML to Jade and threaded into Keystone with a fair amount of manipulation to get the site working as we desired.
+Some of the things I had to develop were:

+* Pagination
+* Search
+*

 The data also proved quite interesting as I had to combine the content from SQL dbs on two seporate sites into the new MongoDB.
 For the various articles that had been written I exported them as JSON and used the fantastic capabilities of Sublime Text to reorganise and reformat the data for mongo.
 I also had to set up the original Swarm blog to run locally in order to export the existing WP comments in a format that would allow me to import them into the Disqus system that I am using on Sencha Insights.